 There’s a router, a firewall, and Wi-Fi access point all rolled into one device for convenience.
 However this means that if you want advanced features, you have to shell out a lot of money.

-Full equipment list
+Full equipment description

 The Networking Gear